nebiolabs/plate-map/README.md

 }
 ```

 In this case `experimental_conditions` is a multiplex field with subfields `condition_amt` and `is_modulator`. `condition_amt` is a subfield with multiplex units.
-In `experimental_conditions` field options, for each experimental condition there is a corresponding `unitTypeId`. `unitTypeId` is used to filter units upon choosing an experimental condition.
-For instance, if the user chooses option "a" in the single select field, the corresponding unitTypeId is "unit_type_1", which is used to filter the unit options in the `condition_amt` field. `condition_amt` will only have unit options `["unit1", "unit2"]` after the filtering.
+In `experimental_conditions` field options, for each experimental condition there is a corresponding `unitOptions`. `unitOptions` is used to filter units upon choosing an experimental condition.
+For instance, if the user chooses option "a" in the single select field, the corresponding list of unit options for subfield id `raw_value` will be `["unit1", "unit2"]` , which is used to filter the unit options in the `condition_amt` field. `condition_amt` will only have unit options `["unit1", "unit2"]` after the filtering.